lodotree/oh-am-tree-dee/README.md

 # OM3D

+This is a complete implementation of the first TP, consisting of indexed rendering and culling.

+## Building

 Please refer to different git branches for different submissions.
 Refer to the README in each one of them for more details.

 In all the cases, you can build and run the project in the same manner: